 The dykes and ditches support rare plants such as Frogbit and stoneworts.
+Together with the RSPB's Sutton Fen, these two sites alone are home to around 5,000 fen orchids which is more than 90% of the UK population.
 Old peat cuttings on the reserve provide a special range of conditions for water beetles and Catfield Fen is one of the top national sites for them.

 The reserve is also the only site from which Trogus lapidator, the Ichneumonid wasp parasite of the Swallowtail, has been recorded in the UK.

 Commercial reed and sedge cutting for thatching.
 Scrub clearance, dyke and bank clearance.